eZmaxinc/eZmax-SDK-perl/README.md

 use EzmaxApi::Object::FieldEEzsignannotationType;
 use EzmaxApi::Object::FieldEEzsigndocumentStep;
 use EzmaxApi::Object::FieldEEzsigndocumentlogType;
+use EzmaxApi::Object::FieldEEzsignelementdependencyOperator;
+use EzmaxApi::Object::FieldEEzsignelementdependencyValidation;
 use EzmaxApi::Object::FieldEEzsignfolderSendreminderfrequency;
 use EzmaxApi::Object::FieldEEzsignfolderStep;
 use EzmaxApi::Object::FieldEEzsignfoldertypeDisposal;
 use EzmaxApi::Object::FieldEEzsignfoldertypePrivacylevel;
 use EzmaxApi::Object::FieldEEzsignfoldertypeSendreminderfrequency;
+use EzmaxApi::Object::FieldEEzsignformfieldDependencyrequirement;
 use EzmaxApi::Object::FieldEEzsignformfieldgroupSignerrequirement;
 use EzmaxApi::Object::FieldEEzsignformfieldgroupTooltipposition;
 use EzmaxApi::Object::FieldEEzsignformfieldgroupType;
 use EzmaxApi::Object::FieldEEzsignsignatureAttachmentnamesource;
+use EzmaxApi::Object::FieldEEzsignsignatureDependencyrequirement;
 use EzmaxApi::Object::FieldEEzsignsignatureFont;
 use EzmaxApi::Object::FieldEEzsignsignatureTooltipposition;
 use EzmaxApi::Object::FieldEEzsignsignatureType;
+use EzmaxApi::Object::FieldEEzsigntemplateelementdependencyOperator;
+use EzmaxApi::Object::FieldEEzsigntemplateelementdependencyValidation;
+use EzmaxApi::Object::FieldEEzsigntemplateformfieldDependencyrequirement;
 use EzmaxApi::Object::FieldEEzsigntemplateformfieldgroupSignerrequirement;
 use EzmaxApi::Object::FieldEEzsigntemplateformfieldgroupTooltipposition;
 use EzmaxApi::Object::FieldEEzsigntemplateformfieldgroupType;
 use EzmaxApi::Object::FieldEEzsigntemplatesignatureAttachmentnamesource;
+use EzmaxApi::Object::FieldEEzsigntemplatesignatureDependencyrequirement;
 use EzmaxApi::Object::FieldEEzsigntemplatesignatureFont;
 use EzmaxApi::Object::FieldEEzsigntemplatesignatureTooltipposition;
 use EzmaxApi::Object::FieldEEzsigntemplatesignatureType;